Ed94/gencpp/docs/Parsing.md

 Each directive `#` line is considered one preproecessor unit, and will be treated as one Preprocessor AST node.
 If a directive is used with an unsupported keyword its will be processed as an untyped AST.

-The preprocessor lines are stored as members of their associated scope they are parsed within. ( Global, Namespace, Class/Struct )
+The preprocessor lines are stored as members of their associated scope they are parsed within ( Global, Namespace, Class/Struct ).
-***Again (Its not standard): These ASTs will be considered members or entries of braced scope they reside within***
+***Again: These ASTs will be considered members or entries of braced scope they reside within***

 Any preprocessor definition abuse that changes the syntax of the core language is unsupported and will fail to parse if not kept within an execution scope (function body, or expression assignment).
 Exceptions: